71/dance/README.md

 make the extension integrate better with VS Code.

 - The default yank register `"` maps to the system clipboard.
+- Registers can have arbitrary names.
+If the name of a register starts with a single space character, it will be local to the current document.
 - When using the default configuration (that is to say, these settings can be modified):
   - The cursor is not a block, but a line: Dance focuses on selections, and